spineo/quotations/index.md

 We accept the love we think we deserve.###Stephen Chbosky###The Perks of Being a Wallflower###inspirational,love
 ```

 The script is run with the required command-line option '--config' which points to a site specific configuration file.
 An example site [template](https://github.com/spineo/perl-scripts/blob/master/conf/get_quotes.site.template) is checked into the _conf_ directory of the _perl-scripts_ repository.
+For any sites I visit, at least for now, will not plan on using any available feeds (i.e., RSS) to extract data.

 Note: Make sure that extraction of content does not infringe on copyrights (especially if used for commercial purposes)